foundations-fall-2016/session2/README.md

 ```

-Note the `position: fixed` property as well as the top and left.
+Note the `position: fixed` as well as the `top` and `left` properties.

-Uncomment `display: none` so the map is initially hidden.
+Uncomment `display: none` so the popover div is initially hidden.

 Add a new rule to the css: